 Szeged is a gorgeous city, rivalling adorable Pecs, and the highlight for me was the Art Nouveau architecture.
 I took a liking to this flowery style of architecture during my stint in Paris.
-I lived in lower 16th district with its high concentration of Art Nouveau buildings designed by the famous architect Hector Guimard.
+I lived in the lower 16th district with its high concentration of Art Nouveau buildings designed by the famous architect Hector Guimard.

 Comparative to Guimard’s work is the Reok Palace, a stunning pastel green and white building with purple flowers.
 I was completely in awe as it came into sight.

 But there are plenty more architectural beauties to keep you interested including the unusual Art Nouveau Synagogue and the green roofed Town Hall which wouldn’t look out of place in the nearby Romanian city of Timisoara.

 Szeged’s most famous cafe, A Capella Cafe, has the largest selection of Hungarian cakes I’ve ever seen.
 After stopping to sample the most mouthwatering, we continued along the main shopping street Karasz Utca which takes you to Szechenyi Square.